tmauritz/sleepwalker/README.md

 ## Health
 You have three Lives and you lose half a life each time you hit a spike.

+## Power-Ups
+### Health
+When you touch the Health Power-Up, you gain an additional 2 lives.

 ## Starting the game
 ### Step 1
 Clone the project on GitHub (copy the link).